jmglewis/Crowdfunding_ETL/README.md

   - Split each "name" column value into a first and last name, and place each in a new column
   - Clean and export the DataFrame as contacts.csv and save it to your GitHub repository.

-3. If you chose Option 2, complete the following steps:
+> 3. If you chose Option 2, complete the following steps: (This was our option)
   - Import the contacts.xlsx file into a DataFrame.
   - Extract the "contact_id", "name", and "email" columns by using regular expressions.
   - Create a new DataFrame with the extracted data.